pranjalsatija/Transform/README.md

 ```

 ### Lemmatization
-The lemmatization API, which is implemented as the method `lemmatized` on `String` and `[String]`, removes all of the names from the item it's operating on and then lemmatizes the rest of the words.
+The lemmatization API, which is implemented as the method `lemmatized` on `String` and `[String]`, lemmatizes the string or array it's operating on.
 It returns a string or an array of strings, depending on the initial object.

 ```swift
 let string = "The people went to grocery stores to buy gallons of milk."